 Know what’s ahead.

-CMMC differs from its predecessor along several vectors that up the ante for suppliers.
-It:
+CMMC differs from its predecessor along several vectors that up the ante for suppliers as it:

 CMMC launched in early 2019.
-Suppliers will see it in select Requests for Information and Requests for Proposals beginning in 2020, and the program will be fully phased in by 2025.
-Over that five-period, suppliers will have to account for both the current DFARS 252.204-7012 clause and CMMC.
+Suppliers will see it in select Requests for Information and Requests for Proposals beginning in 2020, and the program will be fully phased in by 2026.
+Over that period, suppliers will have to account for both the current DFARS 252.204-7012 clause and CMMC.

 The time to prepare is now.
-Suppliers that wait may find themselves at a significant competitive disadvantage.
+DoD suppliers that wait may find themselves at a significant competitive disadvantage.